-Lisa Cottle is a partner in the Real Estate and Land Use Practice Group in the firm's San Francisco office, and a member of the Energy, Infrastructure and Project Finance Team.
+Lisa Cottle is a partner in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's San Francisco office, and a member of the Energy, Infrastructure and Project Finance Team.

 Areas of Practice